Jeremy-Cleland/hmer-ink/README.md

    - **Normalization**: Coordinates are normalized to a consistent range ([-1, 1]) with aspect ratio preservation
    - **Relative Encoding**: Absolute coordinates are converted to relative movements (dx, dy)
    - **Stroke Flattening**: All strokes are combined into a single sequence with pen-up indicators
+   - **Synthetic Data**: For synthetic samples, bounding box information is loaded from `synthetic-bboxes.jsonl`

 2. **Encoder Processing**:
    - The preprocessed ink sequence is embedded into a higher-dimensional space
    - The encoder (Transformer/BiLSTM/CNN) processes this sequence
+   - For synthetic data, bounding box information is used to enhance spatial understanding
+   - The transformer encoder integrates bounding box embeddings with stroke features
-   - Produces a context-aware representation of the handwritten expression
+   - Produces a context-aware representation of the handwritten expression with spatial awareness

 3. **Decoder Generation**:
    - Starts with a special start token